 - Batteries replaced if necessary

-- Replaced with the backup unit when necessary
+- Replace with the backup unit when necessary

-EMS professionals have a lot of responsibility, both on scene and off.
-And one of the most important responsibilities you have is ensuring every piece of equipment is functional and available.
+EMS professionals have a lot of responsibility, both on-scene and off.
+And one of your most important responsibilities is ensuring every piece of equipment is functional and available.
 Your portable suction unit is a vital tool, so employ a maintenance checklist to ensure it’s always ready.